Lonimokio/Toolbox/README.md

 # Toolbox

-Toolbox is a collection of tools and utilities to help you with your daily tasks.
-Doesn't matter pro or not, most likely you will find something useful.
-It is a work in progress and new tools will be added as they are developed.
+**Toolbox** is a collection of essential tools and utilities designed to simplify your daily tasks on Windows.
+Whether you're a pro or just getting started, Toolbox has something for you!
+This project is a continuous work in progress, with new tools added regularly.

-Features include:
+### Features

+- **Math Tools**
+  Handy calculations and conversions at your fingertips:
+  - Calculator
+  - Unit Conversion Tools
-- Mathtools (Calculator, Conversion tools and Random Number Generator)
+  - Random Number Generator

+- **Network Tools**
+  Quick and efficient utilities to manage network diagnostics:
+  - Ping

+- **File Tools**
+  Streamline file management and checks:
+  - Cheatsheets
-- Network tools (Ping)
+  - Checksums

-- File tools (Cheatsheets and checksums)
+- **System Tools**
+  Easy access to essential system information:
-- System (System information)
+  - System Overview and Specifications

+---

+New features are on their way—stay tuned!